Upabjojr/sympy/docs/tutorial/calculus.rst

     >>> print(_)
     Integral(x**x, x)

-As with :class:`~diofant.core.function.Derivative`, you can create an unevaluated integral directly.
-To later evaluate this integral, call :meth:`~diofant.integrals.integrals.Integral.doit`.
+As with :class:`~sympy.core.function.Derivative`, you can create an unevaluated integral directly.
+To later evaluate this integral, call :meth:`~sympy.integrals.integrals.Integral.doit`.

     >>> Integral(log(x)**2)
     ⌠